lenhoanglnh/SmartPoop/English/1-gold.md

 An initial suspicion is slowly gaining momentum in the scientific community, particularly following the observation of a meteoric rise in cases among wastewater treatment technicians.
 A growing body of evidence, including chemical analyses of patients' feces, suggests that the ROVID-19 virus is spread primarily via the flatulence of infected individuals.

-"A very nice study by a team from Montpellier also showed large clusters of sick people among people who often frequented restaurants specializing in cassoulet[^beans]," Marc often said to lighten the anxious atmosphere that prevailed at the time.
+"A very nice study by a team from Toulouse also showed large clusters of sick people among people who often frequented restaurants specializing in cassoulet[^beans]," Marc often said to lighten the anxious atmosphere that prevailed at the time.
 The wearing of filtering diapers[^diapers] was then advised for all people who needed to move around, to avoid transmitting the virus.

 [^beans]: "Cassoulet" is a French delicacy, which is made of a lot of white beans.
 Yet white beans are known to provoke larger amounts of intestinal gas production.
 [**Paper.** Gas production in humans ingesting a soybean flour derived from beans naturally low in oligosaccharides.
 Fabrizis Suarez, John Springfield, Julie Furne, Troy Lohrmann, Philipp Kerr & Michael Levitt.
 The American Journal of Clinical Nutrition (1999).](https://academic.oup.com/ajcn/article/69/1/135/4694168)